nayanatiwari/Watch-Bot/README.md

 ### Generating models
   `python3 generate_model.py` will walk you through generating an available non-nueral-net model.
 It will also output the models results against test data.

+## Running Watch-Bot
+To run Watch-Bot, you'll need reddit api credentials in a file named `praw.ini` in your the base directory of this repository.

+# Structural Future Changes
+The different python files for the models are an un-needed leftover of hacking this together.
+They could easily be abstracted to a single object initialized based on desired model.
+The neural-net models could also be attached to the same interface.